danielhocevar/BigDataBowl2023/README.md

 ### Code

 Our Code directory contains all code applied to complete our NFL Big Data Bowl Project.
 Under the R subdirectory, we include the R file applied to complete our Exploratory Data Analysis (EDA).
-Under the python directory, we include subdirectories with code for our visualizations, CPP data, survival analysis and data filtration.
+Under the python directory, we include subdirectories with code for our visualizations, CPP data, and survival analysis.

 ### Dataset